-This Read-Only bit field indicates whether or not the LAPD Message Reception Complete interrupt has occurred since the last read of this register.
+This Reset-upon-Read bit-field indicates whether or not the LAPD Message Reception Complete interrupt has occurred since the last read of this register.
 The LAPD Message Reception Complete interrupt will occur once the LAPD Receiver has received the last bit of a complete LAPD Message frame, extracted the PMDL message from this LAPD Message frame and has written this (PMDL) message frame into the Receive LAPD Message buffer.
-The purpose of this interrupt is to notify the local $\mu$ P that the Receive LAPD Message buffer contains a new PMDL message, that needs to be read and/or processed.
+The purpose of this interrupt is to notify the local μP that the Receive LAPD Message buffer contains a new PMDL message, that needs to be read and/or processed.

 A "0" in this bit-field indicates that the LAPD Message Reception Complete interrupt has NOT occurred since the last read of this register.
-A "1" in this bitfield indicates that the LAPD Message Reception Complete interrupt has occurred since the last read of this register.
-Note: For more information on the LAPD Receiver, please see Section 3.3.3.2.
+A "1" in this bit-field indicates that the LAPD Message Reception Complete interrupt has occurred since the last read of this register.

+NOTE: For more information on the LAPD Receiver, refer to Section 4.3.3.2.

-2.4.2.15 Receive DS3 LAPD Status Register
+2.3.2.16 Receive DS3 LAPD Status Register